Survival Guide – Student Information

 Q: Is there parking available at the Law Center?

 A: UNH Law allows students, faculty, and staff to park in designated school owned lots between the hours of 7:00 a.m. to 12:00 a.m., providing they have a valid parking permit.
-Parking permits are $25 per year and are issued by the Registrar’s Office at the beginning of each academic year.
+Parking permits are issued by the Registrar’s Office at the beginning of each academic year.
 Vehicles parked in UNH Law lots that do not display the required permit are subject to towing at the vehicle owner’s expense.

 Students, faculty, and staff choosing not to purchase a permit will continue to be able to park in the usual on-street spaces, as allowed by the City of Concord.
 Please obey all city parking signs.
 Please see the Parking Policy and FAQ Page for detailed parking information.